PickNikRobotics/beta_moveit_website/_posts/2018-10-23-gsoc-setup-assistant-v2.markdown

 ### Useful resources / links

-For further reading look at the [GitHub issue of the project](https://github.com/ros-planning/moveit/issues/894) and [MoveIt Tutorial](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html).
+For further reading look at the <a href="https://github.com/ros-planning/moveit/issues/894" target="_blank">GitHub issue of the project</a> and <a href="http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html" target="_blank">MoveIt Tutorial</a>.
-The GitHub issue for the project is [here](https://github.com/ros-planning/moveit/issues/894) and an overview of the relationship between simulation, hardware, controllers, and transmissions is [here](http://gazebosim.org/tutorials/?tut=ros_control).
+The GitHub issue for the project is <a href="https://github.com/ros-planning/moveit/issues/894" target="_blank">here</a> and an overview of the relationship between simulation, hardware, controllers, and transmissions is <a href="http://gazebosim.org/tutorials/?tut=ros_control" target="_blank">here</a>.

 [<img src="{{ site.url }}/assets/images/control_screen.png" width="500" style="margin-right:20px"/>]({{ site.url }}/assets/images/control_screen.png)